 Storms scare us.
 Death scares us.
 Sickness scares us.
 Losing those we love scares us.
-Miracles are the get-out-of-human-fears-free card.
+Thus, miracles become a get-out-of-human-fears-free card.
 They’re a last-ditch attempt to control what can’t be controlled.
 They’re a way to escape the fate that every single human risks just by existing.

 I’ve seen Christians claim that God cleared up their acne (god forbid someone be embarrassed!), that God made their sex lives with their spouses wonderful (can’t have someone not having awesome sex, right?), even that God helped them get an iPhone or some other frivolous gadget (I give up).
 I wonder what they’d even say if I asked why God did this miracle for them but totally ignored the thousands of people who die of natural disasters, violence, and disease every day.

 I never knew what to say when I got presented with similar awkward situations, and I don’t think Christians realize how many of these exact situations happen whenever they blithely spout off about something they think their god did.
 They can’t say why my mother died so gruesomely–but they do know God gave them a great table at the restaurant!
 Who knows why?
 Just rejoice he did anything!

 There’s a risk in mistaking miracles.
 I don’t think Christians realize that every non-miracle that gets touted as a miracle cheapens any potential real ones that might really be happening somewhere.
-I truly wish Christians felt ashamed of claiming these sorts of baby-step “miracles” as evidence of their god’s divine power and love–every single time, a non-Christian hears such tales and immediately thinks of all the bigger things their god isn’t doing and all those people who need help that their god seems to be ignoring.
+I truly wish Christians felt ashamed of claiming these sorts of baby-step “miracles” as evidence of their god’s divine power and love.
+See, every single time, a non-Christian hears such tales and immediately thinks of all the bigger things their god isn’t doing and all those people who need help that their god seems to be ignoring.